european-public-network/european-public-network.github.io/docs/4000_developers/4500_management-tools/4570_create-identity-rest.md

   + having accepted any terms of use
   + having accepted current terms of use
   + having a representative for accepting the terms of use (and who this is)
-- add the given account to the transaction permission contract and allows it to perform transaction on the evan.network
+- add the given account to the transaction permission contract and allows it to perform transaction on the European Public Network

 For this the REST endpoint needs the account, that acts as the representative and the account, that receives an identity.
 For security purposes this endpoint also needs a message with a timestamp, that has been signed by the representative.
 This message is the current timestamp in milliseconds and has to be signed by the representative account, for example with web3: